Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

 I like you
 ```

-Above shows the result of execution on my laptop.
+Above shows the result of execution on my laptop, and yours should be alike.